jacobmcquillan/SMAC2023-spring-reverb-audio/README.md

 modelled impulse responses of grouped modes and audio examples applying the effect to a guitar riff.

-Files labelled bending correspond to exciting and picking-up one of the bending polarisations (v), and twisting to the torsional polarisation (theta_w).
+File label "bending" corresponds to exciting and picking-up one of the bending polarisations (v) - as in Figure 6, and "twisting" to the torsional polarisation (theta_w) - not shown in the paper.

-Files labelled a-g correspond to the same labels in Figure 6, showing the impulse response for separate mode groups.
+File labels "a"-"g" correspond to the same labels in Figure 6, showing the impulse responses of separate mode groups.

-All 6 groups and the full response are uploaded for the impulse responses.
-Where guitar riffs have been used to show the effect, only the full response, isolated upper chirps, and one set of the isolated lower chirps are provided.
+Impulse responses are provided for the full modal engine and each of the 6 groups.
+Where the effect has been applied to a guitar signal, only the full response, one set of isolated upper chirps, and one set of the isolated lower chirps are provided.
 Various levels of wet/dry are provided.